TheZikoHunter/partnership_manager/app/README.txt

 A - Configuring Xampp and localhost

 -Install the latest version of Xampp.
 This application is devolopped with php 8.2.
-Some functionalities may not work with an oldest version.
+Some functionalities may not work with an older version.
 -This application is made for Windows machines.
 It is not tested on any Linux distribution.
 This guide is just for Windows users.
 The difference is all about the directories paths.
 -Go to c:/xampp/apache/conf/httpd.conf or depending on your installation configuration.
 Edit the lines:
 DocumentRoot "C:/xampp/htdocs/app/public"